syntax-syndicate/plakar-backup-platform/README.md

 - **Lock-free maintenance**: Perform garbage collection without interrupting backup or restore operations.
 - **Integrations**: back up and restore from and to any source (file systems, object stores, SaaS applications...) with the right integration.

+## 🗄️ Plakar archive format : ptar

+[ptar](https://www.plakar.io/posts/2025-06-27/it-doesnt-make-sense-to-wrap-modern-data-in-a-1979-format-introducing-.ptar/) is Plakar’s lightweight, high-performance archive format for secure and efficient backup snapshots.

+[Kapsul](https://www.plakar.io/posts/2025-07-07/kapsul-a-tool-to-create-and-manage-deduplicated-compressed-and-encrypted-ptar-vaults/) is a companion tool that lets you run most plakar sub-commands directly on a .ptar archive without extracting it.
+It mounts the archive in memory as a read-only Plakar repository, enabling transparent and efficient inspection, restoration, and diffing of snapshots.

+For installation, usage examples, and full documentation, see the [Kapsul repository](https://github.com/PlakarKorp/kapsul).

 ## 📚 Documentation